ephemeral-laboratories/usemy-name-site/principles/do-not-require-a-name-at-all.md

 ---
+title: "Principle: Do not force a user to enter a name at all"
 ---

-# Principle: Do not force a user to enter a name at all

 In many cases, it's not OK to assume that someone even has a name, so allowing the entire field to be blank is still recommended.